 The best vintages of Domaine Mas de Boislauzon are: 2016, 2015, 2012, 2010, 2009, 2007, 2005 and 2003.

-Mas de Boislauzon Chateauneuf du Pape Tradition is usually a blend of 70% Grenache, 15% Mourvedre and 15% Syrah.
-The wine is aged in 50% neutral oak and 50% concrete vats for about 12 months.
+Mas de Boislauzon Chateauneuf du Pape Tradition is usually a blend of 70% Grenache and 30% Mourvedre, although there are vintages when Syrah is also included as well.
+The terroir is a mix of rocks, stones, sand and limestone soils.
+The vines are planted in the Bois Lauzon, les Brusquieres, les Cabrieres, Palestor and Pignan lieux-dits.
+The wine is aged in concrete vats for about 12 months.
 The production is close to 2,500 cases per vintage.

 Mas de Boislauzon Chateauneuf du Pape Le Quet, which made its debut in 1996, is a blend of 80% old vine Grenache and 20% Mourvedre.
 The Grenache comes from old vines that average about 80 years of age.
 The wine is aged in 50% neutral oak and 50% concrete vats for about 12 months.
 The production is 425 cases per year.

 Mas de Boislauzon Chateauneuf du Pape Tintot is possibly the only wine in Chateauneuf du Pape produced from 100% old vine Mourvedre.
 In fact, the name Tintot is an old term for Mourvedre.
+Although some vintages can also include Grenache in the blend.
 The vines are old, many are more than 80 years old!
 The vines are planted in a single parcel.
 Tintot made its debut only a few years ago, back in 2006.
 The wine is aged in a combination barrels that range from 1 to 3 years of age.
 Tintot is aged in neutral barrels for 12 months before being moved to concrete vats where it rests for an additional year before bottling.
 The production is small.
 On average slightly more than 1,500 bottles are made in a good vintage!
 It’s hard to find, but worth the effort.
 However, the wine is not made every year, it is only produced in the best vintages.